elastic/kibana/rfcs/text/0016_buildkite.md

 If the proposal involves a new or changed API, include a basic code example.
 Omit this section if it's not applicable. -->

+This table provides an overview of the conclusions made throughout the rest of this document.
+A lot of this is subjective, but we've tried to take an honest look at each system and feature, based on a large amount of research on and/or experience with each system.

 |                                      | Jenkins | Buildkite | GitHub Actions | CircleCI |
 | ------------------------------------ | ------- | --------- | -------------- | -------- |
 | Scalable                             | No      | Yes       | No             | Yes      |